anjalis-ingh/anjalis-ingh/README.md

 ### Hello, I'm Anjali!

-I am a current Computer Science student @ The University of Texas at Dallas.
+I'm a current Computer Science student @ The University of Texas at Dallas.

-I'm actively exploring and wish to go in the field of UI/UX design and full-stack web and mobile development in the future!
+As of now, I'm actively exploring and wish to go in the field of UI/UX design and full-stack web and mobile development in the future!

 ### My Skills